Fanping/iveely.search/README.md

 #### 1. Download and build.
 Download iveely.brain and use maven to build,you also can run code by main class Progam.java.

-Local operation does not require any arguments,but you need copy folder 'example conf/for brain/ai' to the same parent directory with 'iveely.brain.jar'.
+Local operation does not require any arguments,but you need copy folder 'example conf/for brain/ai' to the same parent directory with `iveely.brain.jar`.

 #### 2. Test is successful start.
 When run local mode,you can enter a question on console like 'Which city is the capital of the United States?'